fpgaprince/rtd/docs/source/advance.rst

 Pipeline
 =======================
-*   Pipeline the design, can increase fmax.
+*   Pipelining the design, can increase fmax.
 *   Help with Timing
 *   Increases latency